 Medina River Natural Area contains several miles of dog friendly hiking trails.
 Near the river you will find several intersecting natural trails.
 There is also a concrete greenway trail which runs through the park, but it does not interact with the river.
 If you prefer a river view, or plan to fish, you will need to use the natural trails.

-The trails contain some inclines and declines, but we did not find them very challenging.
-On the east side, near Donkey Lady Bridge, there is a sign warning trail users of hogs, coyotes, bobcats, and mountain lions.
+The trails contain some small changes in elevation, but we did not find them very challenging.
+On the east side, near Donkey Lady Bridge, there is a sign warning trail users of hogs, coyotes, bobcats and mountain lions.

 This will help form a greenway loop nearly 70 miles long within San Antonio!
 Until that happens you can travel 14 miles across this greenway on the far south side.

 Camping inside the natural area is done by reservation only.
 The camping area is across the river on the southwest side, and costs $20 per night.

 Things You May Need

-There is a fountain next to the public restrooms near the west entrance.
+There is a fountain next to the public restrooms by the west entrance.
 You may not find any other drinking water in the area.
 Bring water with you and avoid dehydration.

 It may be a good idea to have a first aid pack with you, especially if you will be camping.
 Keep one in your vehicle, or on your person in case of emergencies.
 There are venomous snakes and other wildlife in the area.
-A venomous snake bite will usually cause severe burning after 15-30 minutes.
+A venomous snake bite may cause severe burning after 15-30 minutes.
 It may also lead to swelling, bruising, labored breathing, or weakness.

 Call 911 if you believe a snake bite to be venomous because you may need antivenom.
 Try to get a good look at the snake, but DO NOT try and catch it.
 Back away from any snake that has fangs.
 Remain calm and still (but out of reach) in the event of a bite from a venomous snake.
 DO NOT try to suck out the venom, and do not consume any caffeine or alcohol.

-The South Side
+The South Side of San Antonio, Texas

-We were surprised to learn that Medina River Natural Area is one-of-a-kind as far as natural areas go on the south side of San Antonio.
-Although Mission Reach is on the south side, there are far fewer parks and things to do down south.
+We were surprised to learn this park is one-of-a-kind as far as natural areas go on the south side of San Antonio.
+Although Mission Reach is on the south side, there are far fewer parks and things to do down here.

 If you live on the south side, this area is probably a “must do”, even though swimming and floating are not allowed.
-There are a few golf courses, and also Pearsall Park, but no other large parks in the south.
+There are a few golf courses, man-made lakes and also Pearsall Park, but no other large parks in the south.
 Medina River Natural Area is clearly unique.
 This is one of three connecting points which will bring that San Antonio Greenway Loop to fruition.

+Grab the best hiking gear and go dog friendly.
 I wish you good fortune on the trails to come.